Using Bathroom Items For Masturbation: Good Ideas, Bad Ideas

 I’ve had friends that have told me they’ve used vibrating razors as a vibrator before.
 Now, anything dealing with razors near vaginas that doesn’t involve shaving makes me a little uncomfortable.

-But our hardline here at Condom Depot is that things that we’re made specifically for going into a vagina or anus shouldn’t really be going up in there.
+But our hardline here at Condom Depot is that things that weren't made specifically for going into a vagina or anus shouldn’t really be going up in there.
 You don’t know what material the product is made from, you don’t know if the shape of the product is going to hurt you, and worst of all, you don’t know if you’re going to be able to get the product out.

 Especially the butt.